WZBR: History

 Alan C. Tindal, Kristian Solberg, Paul Monson, and John J. Sullivan, doing business as Associated Broadcasters, applied to build a daytime-only radio station on 1410 kHz in Brockton, on October 9, 1957; Tindal and Solberg were part owners of WSPR in Springfield, and Monson and Sullivan were also associated with that station.
 Later that month, a second application for the frequency was filed by Simon Geller, proposing a station in Gloucester.
 The Federal Communications Commission (FCC) initiated comparative hearing proceedings in 1960; that August, Geller amended his application to instead operate on 1540 kHz, and Associated was granted a construction permit on November 22.
 The station, assigned the call sign WOKW, went on the air July 17, 1961, and was licensed on November 28.
 WOKW was affiliated with the Mutual Broadcasting System by 1968, and had a middle of the road format.

-The callsign changed to WAMK on September 28, 1981; to WATD on December 15, 1985; and to WMSX on April 1, 1990.
+Sullivan, Tindal, and Solberg sold WOKW to Sidney and Arlene Sanft and Henrietta Masters for $350,000 in 1976; the new owners took over on February 7, 1977.
+Sanft, in turn, sold the station to Bay Colony Broadcasting—owned by New York literary agents Francis Greenburger, Edward F. Acton, and Dennis Holler—for $435,000 in 1981.
+Bay Colony changed the call sign to WAMK on September 28, 1981; following format changes, by December 1983 the station was promoting itself as "America's music from 1930 to today".
+That year, Bay Colony Broadcasting sold WAMK to Espirit Inc. for $210,000; principal Scott B. Davis was the president of Mobile Television Services, a television production company in Boston.

+Davis's MTS Broadcasting Limited Partnership sold WAMK to Edward F. Perry and William C. Blackmore's Marshfield Broadcasting Company, owner of WATD-FM in Marshfield and WRTT in Vernon, Connecticut, in 1985.
+The call sign was changed to WATD, matching the Marshfield station, on December 15, 1985; it first changed to a big band format, and later simulcast the adult contemporary programming of WATD-FM.